sodoesaburningbus/pysonde/README.txt

 By default, the object supports unit aware computing, but the option exists to strip units from the sounding.

 The object only supports one sounding per file.
-The reader will likely break.
+If more are present, the reader will likely break.
 If it does not, use the output at your own risk.

 If this code is useful in a research project, please contact